paulpossart/produktiv/README.md

 - **Prioritise tasks:** rather than relying on a drag-and-drop library, I implemented custom logic to reorder tasks manually.
 When a task is moved, the server sets its new priority to the midpoint between the two adjacent tasks’ priorities.
 To prevent priority numbers from becoming too large or imprecise over time, all task priorities are normalized on fetch using a row-based recalculation.

-- **Light/dark themes:** toggled via Context API and saved in session (not local storage, to avoid browser clutter)
+- **Light/dark themes:** toggled via Context API and saved in session (not local storage, to avoid browser clutter).

-- **Custom animations:** for settings burger and theme slider
+- **Custom animations:** for settings burger and theme slider.

-- **Rate limit:**  login/signup attempts are throttled: a 10-minute lockout after 5 failed login attempts or multiple rapid signups
+- **Rate limit:**  login/signup attempts are throttled: a 10-minute lockout after 5 failed login attempts or multiple rapid signups.

 ## Testing
 This project features a suite of unit and integration tests, focusing on auth, routes, and UI interaction.